Wallace F. Bennett papers

 - Biographical Info:

-Son of John Foster and Rosetta Wallace Bennett, was a school principal and businessman involved in various business ventures.
+Born to John Foster and Rosetta Wallace Bennett in Salt Lake City on November 13, 1898, Wallace Foster Bennett was a school principal and businessman involved in various business ventures.
 During his business and public career, Senator Bennett delivered hundreds of speeches and continued to be a much-sought-after speaker in retirement.
 He is the author of two books, Faith and Freedom(1950) and Why I Am A Mormon(1958), and numerous articles.

 On September 6, 1922, Wallace Bennett married Frances Marion Grant, the eighth daughter of Heber J. Grant, the seventh president of the Church of Jesus Christ of Latter-day Saints.
 The Bennett's have five children, three sons and two daughters, twenty-seven grandchildren and one great grandchild.
 Mrs. Bennett is also an author, having written Glimpses of a Mormon Family(1968).